-Enter the total number of people usually needed in this role during the entire season, and how many points are given for members assigned to this Role.
+Next, enter the total number of people usually needed in this role during the entire season, and how many points (if tracking) are given for members assigned to this Role.

 Members assigned to an volunteer exempt roles are allowed to skip the volunteer preference and job sign-up section during registration.

-You can now assign customized administrative permissions to each role, which can apply to separate admin sections of your site.
+You can assign customized administrative permissions to each role, which can provide access to separate admin sections of your site.
 Any users assigned to that role will inherit the administrative permissions defined in that role.